plantdna/fcgs/README.md

 ## GUI Mode
 ### Startup Command
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java –jar fcgs-gui.jar
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java –jar fcgs-gui.jar<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: If the Java environment variable is set, the user can also double-click the Fcgs-gui. jar package to execute it directly.
 If the file is set incorrectly, the user can use the command above to open it.

 #### Operation Workflow
 #### Main Interface

-Three types of fingerprint comparison data are supported, as shown in the figure above.
-1. Microsatellite fingerprint data comparison corresponding to the “Microsatellite” page in the figure.
-2. SNP KASP fingerprint data comparison corresponding to the “SNP KASP” page in the figure.
-3. SNP-array fingerprint data comparison corresponding to the “SNP-arrays” page in the figure.
+Three types of fingerprint comparison data are supported, as shown in the figure above.<br>1.
+Microsatellite fingerprint data comparison corresponding to the “Microsatellite” page in the figure.<br>2.
+SNP KASP fingerprint data comparison corresponding to the “SNP KASP” page in the figure.<br>3.
+SNP-array fingerprint data comparison corresponding to the “SNP-arrays” page in the figure.

 The fingerprint comparison parameters in the figure above are as follows:
 <table border="1px">